veysiadn/ecat_userspace/README.md

   - If you want to use Xbox Controller for testing, keep in mind that each axis in the controller generates analog data in the range of -32768 ~ 32768.

 ### STEP 3 :
-  - Change configuration parameters for your motor in ecat_node.cpp file based on your operation mode.
-For example if you want to use velocity mode you can change parameters in the SetProfileVelocityParametersAll(ProfileVelocityParam& P) function based on your needs.
+  - Change configuration parameters for your motor in [SetConfigurationParameters()](https://veysiadn.github.io/ecat_userspace/classEthercatLifeCycleNode_1_1EthercatLifeCycle.html#a620253b4fe34f13f06a60f1fb12a81cc) function in ecat_lifecycle.cpp file, based on your operation mode.
+  You can check example page for detailed instructions on custom modifications, in Examples tab.
   - Change control parameters based on your selected operation mode in ecat_lifecycle.cpp file in the Update functions.
 For example if you want to use velocity mode in your control loop, you can change function content of UpdateVelocityModeParameters();

 Once you did those changes you will need recompile the software using make and you can test the executable.